sudoforge/git-profiles/README.md

     make install

-This adds a line to your existing runcom script(s) like `.bashrc` or `.zshrc` that sources the wrapper function included in this repository.
+This adds a line to your existing runcom script(s) that source `git-profiles.sh` so that the `git()` wrapper function overrides your calls to `git <command>`.
+Make sure to start a new shell session after installation.

+Automatic installation currently supports:

+- Bash - `.bashrc`
+- Zshell - `.zshrc`
+- MirBSD Korn - `.mkshrc`

+> If the runcom you use isn't listed above, you can install **git-profiles**
+> manually by sourcing the script directly:
+>
+>`source "/path/to/git-profiles.sh"`

 ## Usage